cakephp/docs/en/development/dependency-injection.rst

 Bootable ServiceProviders
 -------------------------

-If your service provider needs to run logic when it is added to the container you can implement the ``bootstrap()`` method.
-This situation can come up when you service provider needs to load additional configuration files, load additional service providers or modify a service defined elsewhere in your application.
+If your service provider needs to run logic when it is added to the container, you can implement the ``bootstrap()`` method.
+This situation can come up when your service provider needs to load additional configuration files, load additional service providers or modify a service defined elsewhere in your application.
 An example of a bootable service would be::